This is Ofcom’s second Annual Report on the BBC, covering April 2018 to March 2019.

-This is Ofcom’s first Annual Report on the BBC, covering April 2017 to March 2018.
-The Royal Charter requires Ofcom to publish a report each year that sets out how we have carried out our functions as the BBC’s independent regulator, and assesses the BBC’s compliance with the requirements of our Operating Framework, Operating Licence and associated documents.
+The Royal Charter requires Ofcom to publish a report each year that sets out how we have carried out our functions as the BBC’s independent regulator, and assesses the BBC’s compliance with the requirements of our Operating Framework and associated documents.

 Separately, we are required to report at least annually on the BBC’s performance against the measures we set alongside the Operating Licence.
 This forms the evidence base for our assessment of the BBC’s performance against its public purposes.

-View an interactive report providing visualisations of key data used in the BBC Performance Report.
+View an interactive report providing visualisations of key data used in our second BBC Performance Report.